kubernetes/enhancements/keps/sig-node/3322-add-maxRestartTimes-to-podSpec/README.md

 The "Design Details" section below is for the real nitty-gritty.
 -->

-Add a new field `maxRestartTimes` to the spec of pod. `maxRestartTimes` only applies when `restartPolicy` is set to `OnFailure`.
-As a result, the restart times of a Pod will be controlled by `maxRestartTimes`.
+Add a new field `maxRestartTimesOnFailure` to the `pod.spec`. `maxRestartTimesOnFailure` only applies when `restartPolicy` is set to `OnFailure`.
+As a result, the restart times of a Pod will be controlled by `maxRestartTimesOnFailure`.

 ### User Stories (Optional)